SketchUp/rubocop-sketchup/manual/cops_performance.md

 --- | ---
 Enabled | No

-Avoid modifying the selection set within loops.
+Prefer changing selection in bulk instead of modifying selection within loops.
 It's much faster to change the selection in bulk.
 UI updates are triggered when you update the selection, so reduce the amount of calls.

 ### Examples